Lima Memorial Health System Logo

 Pityriasis alba

-Pityriasis alba is a common skin disorder of patches of light-colored (hypopigmented) areas.
+Pityriasis alba is a common skin disorder that causes patches of light-colored (hypopigmented) areas.

 The cause is unknown but may be linked to atopic dermatitis (eczema).
 The disorder is most common in children and teens.
 It is more noticeable in children with dark skin.